tamme-io/nephelo/README.md

 !{subnets[0]} - will get a reference to the first subnet

+@@{ENV_VARIABLE}@@ - this will try to find an environment variable and replace, otherwise it will replace with an empty string

 %{ raw-subnet-ids as |subnet|,
 		{TEMPLATE}
 	}% - will iterate over the subnet ids and create a thing, this should be able to be used with any array in the nephelo.json file